jannikh00/Habit-Tracking-Web-Application/README.md

 ## Technical Details
 - **Framework**: Django (Python)
 - **Database**: Integrated with a relational database to store and manage user and application data.
-- **Frontend**: HTML, CSS, and JavaScript for an interactive and responsive user interface.
+- **Frontend**: HTML and CSS for an interactive and responsive user interface.
 - **Backend**: Django views and models for processing business logic and handling data interactions.
 - **Security**: Secure password handling, session management, and access restrictions to protect user data.
 - **Deployment-Ready**: Designed with modularity and scalability in mind, making it suitable for deployment in production environments.